What Remains of Edith Finch: Gameplay

-Story
+Plot

 The player character takes a ferry to Orcas Island, Washington carrying the journal of Edith Finch.
 The journal details Edith's experience returning to her ancestral home on the island for the first time in seven years.
 As a 17-year-old, Edith writes that she is the last surviving member of her family.
-The player then takes the perspective of Edith as she reexplores the house and discovers information relating to the circumstances of each relative's death; however which are confused in authenticity by the unique mediums and perspectives of each source.
+The player then takes the perspective of Edith as she reexplores the house and discovers the alleged circumstances of each relative's death, the authenticity of which is confused due to the unique mediums and perspectives of each source.

 Edith explains that her family is believed to be cursed because of the untimely deaths they frequently experience.
 In 1937, in an effort to escape the curse after the death of his wife Ingeborg and newborn son Johann, Edith's great-great-grandfather Odin Finch emigrates from Norway to the United States.
-Alongside his family (his daughter Edith (Edith Sr., or 'Edie'), her husband Sven (né Hoffstad), and their newborn daughter Molly), he ferries his family house with them.
-However, waves off the shore of Orcas Island, Washington capsize the house and Odin drowns.
+Alongside his daughter Edith (Edith Sr., or 'Edie'), her husband Sven (né Hoffstad), and their newborn daughter Molly, he ferries his family house with them.
+However, waves off the shore of Orcas Island capsize the house and Odin drowns.
 The remaining family builds a new home and accompanying graveyard nearby.
-Here, Edie then gives birth to Barbara, Calvin and Sam, and Walter.
+Here, Edie gives birth to Barbara, twins Calvin and Sam, and Walter.

 For a while, Edie believes they have left the curse behind, but unusual tragedies begin to befall her family.
-At 10 years old, Molly dies after ingesting fluoridated toothpaste and holly berries; at 16, Barbara is murdered during a home invasion or implied domestic dispute; at 11, Calvin falls to his death after swinging off the edge of a cliff; at 49, Edie's husband Sven dies during a construction accident at the house; and, at 53, after having spent 30 years living as a recluse in a bunker beneath the house and traumatized at witnessing Barbara's death, Walter is hit by a train after stepping outside for the first time since.
+At 10 years old, Molly dies after ingesting fluoridated toothpaste and holly berries due to her mother's neglect; at 16, Barbara is murdered after a heated argument with her boyfriend Rick; at 11, Calvin falls to his death after swinging off the edge of a cliff; at 49, Edie's husband Sven dies during a construction accident at the house; and, at 53, after spending 30 years living in a bunker beneath the house, Walter finally decides to leave and is immediately hit by a train upon exiting.
 Edie memorializes each death by turning their respective bedrooms into shrines.